AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-11-27-react-native-deeplink-with-react-navigation.md

 ### URI Schemes

 - Custom URI schemes were the original form of deep linking for mobile apps.
-- They are like creating a “private internet” for your app, with links that look like `demo://path/to/content`.
+- They are like creating a “private internet” for your app, with links that look like `demo://path/to/content`
 - The advantage of custom URI schemes is they are easy to set up.
-- The disadvantage is a user’s device only knows about this “private internet” if the corresponding app is already installed, and there is no graceful fallback option by default.
+- The disadvantage is a user’s device only knows about this `private internet` if the corresponding app is already installed, and there is no graceful fallback option by default.

 ### Universal Links

-- Apple introduced Universal Links in iOS 9 as a solution to the lack of graceful fallback functionality in custom URI scheme deeplinks.
+- Apple introduced Universal Links in iOS 9 as a solution to the lack of graceful fallback functionality in custom URI scheme deep links.
 - Universal Links are standard web links (`https://ankitkumar.dev`) that point to both a web page and a piece of content inside an app.
-- When a Universal Link is opened, iOS checks to see if any installed app on device is registered for that domain.
+- When a Universal Link is opened, iOS checks to see if any installed app on the device is registered for that domain.
   - If so, the app is launched immediately without ever loading the web page.
   - If not, the web URL (which can be a simple redirect to the App Store) is loaded in Safari.